-- a) Periodically review the performance and comprehensive evidence of progress of all students who are pursuing the Doctor of Osteopathic Medicine degree.
+- a) Periodically reviewing the performance and comprehensive evidence of progress of all students who are pursuing the Doctor of Osteopathic Medicine degree.
 Particular attention will be given to the students in academic difficulty.
 For purposes of clarification, "performance" is defined as those activities of a behavioral-conduct and/or academic nature. - b) Receiving reports from members of the faculty or administration regarding any student whose professional/personal conduct or behavior is deemed unsatisfactory.
 Appropriate professional and personal conduct shall include, but is not limited to, compliance with the Student Honor Code and Code of Ethics, student attendance at all required activities, completing all assigned course work and examinations on time, and a cooperative attitude toward fellow students, WesternU employees, and personnel of affiliated clinical rotation sites.
-It additionally includes ethical decision-making, appropriate demeanor and personal appearance, and interactions with patients. - c) Reviewing the academic/professional/personal records of students who appear before the committee and make a recommendation to the Dean regarding appropriate actions.
-Actions may include promotion, probation, remediation, repeat, suspension, dismissal, administrative withdrawal, and/or, medical assessment, and/or educational assessment.
-Additional action(s) may be recommended as deemed appropriate to the situation. - d) Recommending to the College faculty as a whole, the awarding of the degree of Doctor of Osteopathic Medicine upon satisfactory completion of all requirements for graduation as stated in the College Catalog.
+It additionally includes ethical decision-making, appropriate demeanor and personal appearance, and interactions with patients. - c) Reviewing the academic/professional/personal records of students who appear before the committee and making a recommendation to the Dean, or Dean's designee, regarding appropriate actions.
+Actions may include promotion, probation, remediation, repeat, suspension, dismissal, administrative withdrawal, medical assessment, and/or educational assessment.
+Additional action(s) may be recommended as deemed appropriate to the situation.

+d) Recommending to the College faculty as a whole, the awarding of the degree of Doctor of Osteopathic Medicine upon satisfactory completion of all requirements for graduation as stated in the College Catalog.

-The SPC will forward its recommendations to the Dean.
-The Dean has the authority to accept the recommendations of the SPC or may make such other decisions, as they deem appropriate under the circumstances.
-A student may appeal the decision of the Dean to the SVP/Provost.
-(See University Catalog).
+The SPC will forward its recommendations to the Dean, or Dean's designee.
+The Dean, or Dean's designee, has the authority to accept the recommendations or may make other decisions as they deem appropriate under the circumstances.
+The Dean, or Dean's designee, will issue a decision, in writing, to the student.
+A student may appeal the decision of the Dean, or Dean's designee, to the Provost.
+Dean's (or Dean's designee's) decisions related to grades or related to the imposition of academic probation and any associated terms/conditions of such probation are considered final and not appealable to the Provost (See University Catalog, Student Appeal Process).